- Employer Type Direct Hire

 MY English School is looking for a great teacher to join our team.

-MY English School is seeking an English language instructor based in Yamagata Prefecture.
-Training should ideally begin in March, with individual teaching to begin in April.
+MY English School is seeking an English language instructor based in Yamagata Prefecture for immediate hire, to replace a teacher resigning due to a family emergency.
 The position involves teaching student-centered lessons to all ages and ability groups at a private language school as well as possible visits to local kindergartens and/or corporations.

 Duties: A MY instructor teaches English language to students of all ages, cooperates with other teachers and staff, actively participates in and seeks out professional development opportunities, helps at school events, and is a contributing member of a professional group of teachers with high standards for education.

 MY English School currently has 7 locations in Yamagata prefecture.
-The position may require the instructor to move around between locations each day of the week.
+The position may require the instructor to move around between locations in the Yamagata City area each day of the week.
 Transportation fees will be paid depending on the distance traveled on any given day.

 Location: Yamagata is one of Japan’s most beautiful prefectures, blessed with mountains, great food, and wonderful people.
 Take a look at the video below to see why we think this is the best place to live and work in Japan.